kyoung/trek/PMO.md

 # Current Sprint
 - Academy!
-  - [ ] Academy web service to store player profiles
+  - [ ] Academy storage, .gitignored
       - Player ID maps to email, score, and completed training
       - Rank is determined by number of successfully completed missions at each station
         - 0: Cadet